k0sproject/k0smotron/docs/faq.md

     RBAC rules.
 This approach ensures a consistent configuration across clusters and simplifies maintenance and management tasks.

-### What is the relation of k0smotron to Cluster API?
+## What is the relation of k0smotron to Cluster API?

 k0smotron is a fully compliant [Cluster API](https://cluster-api.sigs.k8s.io/) provider for [k0s](https://k0sproject.io/) that can be used with any Cluster API compatible tooling.
-In addition, k0smotron is a Cluster API infrastructure provider which you can usse SSH connections to provision clusters on remote machines.
+In addition, k0smotron is a Cluster API infrastructure provider which you can use SSH connections to provision clusters on remote machines.

-### What do we meant by "from pets to cattle"?
+## What do we meant by "from pets to cattle"?

-A _pets_ service model describes carefully tended resources that are nurtured with care and given relatable names.
+A *pets* service model describes carefully tended resources that are nurtured with care and given relatable names.
 When such resources have issues, it is immediately noticed, and time and effort are expended to bring them back to a healthy state.
-In a _cattle_ model, the resources in question are not given the same level of careful attention, and they are tagged rather than named.
+In a *cattle* model, the resources in question are not given the same level of careful attention, and they are tagged rather than named.
 Such resources are typically configured in an identical sense, and if the health of one fails it is quickly replaced without much thought.

-As cluster control planes are somewhat static, these are usually managed in a _pets_ sense.
-In contrast, using an operator such as k0smotron to manage k0s control planes within an existing Kubernetes cluster is more of a _cattle_ approach, allowing for cluster management that is more scalable and flexible.
+As cluster control planes are somewhat static, these are usually managed in a *pets* sense.
+In contrast, using an operator such as k0smotron to manage k0s control planes within an existing Kubernetes cluster is more of a *cattle* approach, allowing for cluster management that is more scalable and flexible.
 Such an approach makes it easier to maintain a consistent and homogeneous setup across all your clusters, while also allowing you to take advantage of the high